bazjo/brdf_utils/tracepro_scripts/README.md

 ## Trace Pro Script / Macro
 **Requires** TracePro file containing a Grid-Source, Sample and optional a detector.
-Grid-Source has to be set xxxx.
+The Grid-Source must be perpendicular to the sample and the rays must point to the sample.

 **Returns** A series of .txt and .bmp files for irradiance data for specific angles.
 The Grid-Source is automatically rotated around the sample in 5° steps.
 Each file is called x_deg (x stays for specific angle).